-\Note: The health tension index is a unique and powerful measure that calculates the degree of frustration, disappointment and even anger that a person will feel when their ideas, recommendations and beliefs are not accepted by their manager, peers or co-workers.
-It is also a measure of the willingness to consider and accept alternative ideas and beliefs that differ from one's own.
+Note: The health tension index is a powerful measure that calculates the degree of frustration, disappointment and even anger that a person will feel when their ideas, recommendations and beliefs are not accepted by their manager, peers or co-workers.
+It is also a measure of the willingness to consider and accept alternative ideas and beliefs that differ from your own.